-LADWP has implemented rules and corresponding training programs for its workforce to help reduce the likelihood of the ignition of wildfires.
+LADWP has implemented rules and corresponding training programs for its workforce to increase awareness of the hazards of wildfires during high fire threat conditions and the potential sources of ignition.

 LADWP provides annual training to its employees who have responsibilities related to the Plan.
 These trainings are provided to the appropriate personnel annually and as-needed if there are any major changes to the Plan.
 Such training includes, but is not limited to, the following: